 The ability to enter multiple vehicle sizes and classes

 A truck GPS navigation solution should create routes based on the specs of the truck you’re currently in.
-Be sure to choose a solution that isn’t “one-size-fits-all” as this defeats much of the value of a truck-specific solution.
+Be sure to choose a GPS solution that isn’t “one-size-fits-all” as this defeats much of the value of a truck-specific solution.
 Also, your solution should allow for multiple vehicle profiles.
 This is especially important if you run a slip-seating operation.

 Bridge, overpass, and road weight restrictions